daggerhart/widget-wrangler/README.txt

 == Changelog ==

+= 2.1.3 =

+* Bug fix: Caused an issue with refactoring javascript load on presets page.
+Fixed.

 = 2.1.2 =

 * Bug fix: Capability test on saving post type widgets caused an issue with custom post types.